 Munitions storage magazines would be consolidated at a site located northeast of the HMU and an unnamed road at MSA 1.
-The area of ground disturbance including a buffer is estimated to be 2.3 ac (0.9 ha).
-The existing ESQD arc(s) at MSA 1 would be expanded approximately 200 ft (60 m) to the south to provide the required safety distances for the new munitions storage facilities.
+The area of ground disturbance including a buffer is estimated 2.7 ac (1.1 ha).

 3.5.5 Weapons Emplacement Alternatives (Analysis in Classified Appendix)